Thank you for filling in the form. Click on the button to download the CMS DRG Listing

 - Establish walking and running groups for employees and community members

-- Provide BMI screenings and integrate a focus on obesity and nutrition
+- Provide BMI screenings and integrate a focus on preventive care and management

 - Partner with community organizations, including Suffolk County, Town of Brookhaven, YMCA, Bellport boys and Girls club for annual health related events

-- Promote Long Island Community Hospital Bariatrics for those struggling with weight loss
+- Promote Long Island Community Hospital Bariatrics & Diabetes Wellness for those struggling with weight loss

 - Work with the Long Island Health Collaborative (LIHC) by attending regional meetings, accessing the inventory of services, and utilizing the universal screening tool as appropriate